Koto (band): History

 In 1990 house and techno music was becoming popular, and Italo disco began to decline in popularity.
 Nevertheless, Koto released another single, "Dragon's Legend".
 Containing samples from the 1983 video game Dragon's Lair, the song proved a minor hit in the Netherlands, peaking at No. 20.
 By now, Memory Records began running into financial problems.
 In 1989, they remixed their debut single, "Chinese Revenge", for a more dance flavour and Maiola composed his next single under the Koto name, the house-flavoured, "Champion's Cue".
 The song was not as popular as their previous singles, as Memory Records began releasing Techno and House music records.
 This did not prove a success, and the label went broke.

 The rights to Memory Records were acquired by ZYX Music.
 They asked Dutch composer Michiel van der Kuy (of the spacesynth band Laserdance, best known for their 1986 hit single "Humanoid Invasion") to follow the steps of Maiola and Cundari.
 In 1989, he presented the first full-length Koto album Masterpieces, containing remakes of previous Koto songs, and his own compositions, including "Time", "Minoan War" and "Plain".
 In the following years, he released more singles, including "Acknowledge" (1990), "Mechanic Sense" (1992) and "Mind Machine" (1992), the main melody of which was clearly inspired by the song "Disco Maniac" by Baby's Gang.

 In 1992, Michiel van der Kuy published another Koto album, From the Dawn of Time, composed entirely by himself.
 He also released two cover albums in 1990 and 1993.
 After this, Koto fell silent.
 Stefano Cundari died from cancer on December 29, 1993.

-In 2001, Maiola bought back the rights to the Koto name, and has released three more singles under that alias.
-He is now working with Roberto Bisca and Alex Cundari to compose new songs.
-Their first five singles are included on many Italo disco and '80s compilations and retrospectives.
+In 2001, Maiola bought back the rights to the Koto name, and released three more singles under that alias.
+Maiola died on May 26, 2023.